ConCap: Practical Network Traffic Generation for (ML- and) Flow-based Intrusion Detection Systems: Additional Results and Experiments

 \subsection{Runtime and Computing Results}

 We report in Table~\ref{tab:demo_real_timing} the training time of the ML models used for the experiments in §\ref{sec:application}.
-These experiments have been carried out on a machine with a CPU and RAM.
+These experiments have been carried out on a machine running Windows 11 Pro (Build 26100) with a Intel 12th Gen Core i7-1265U CPU \@ 1.80 GHz (10 cores, 12 threads) and 32GB RAM.

 Then, we report in Table~\ref{table:concap-perf} the results of the runtime assessment of \concap{} (covered in §\ref{ssec:runtime}).
 The laptop used in these tests runs MicroK8s v1.32.3 in a virtualized Linux environment on Windows Subsystem for Linux 2 (WSL2).
 The host system features an Intel 12th Gen Core i7-1265U CPU \@ 1.80 GHz (10 cores, 12 threads), 32GB RAM, and Windows 11 Pro (Build 26100), WSL2 has access to 12 logical CPUs and 23 GiB of RAM.
 During our tests, 12 variations of \command{nmap}{ } scenarios are executed in a single \concap{} run configured to run three scenarios concurrently. \concap{} shows minimal differences in initialization time and resource usage across the two setups.
 Interestingly, initialization time is slightly lower on the laptop despite its more limited resources.
 We attribute this to the elimination of network communication delays between the machine running \concap{} and the cluster executing the scenarios, as the microK8s setup is entirely local.
 Initialization time includes spawning the attacker and target containers, configuring the scenario network environment, and activating packet capture on the targets, as well as associated network delays.
 We also measured the resource consumption of the processing pods: both \command{argus}{ } and \command{cicflowmeter}{ }.
 While \command{argus}{ } remains lightweight, \command{cicflowmeter}{ } consistently exhibits an order of magnitude higher CPU and memory usage compared to the scanning scenarios themselves---highlighting the relative cost of traffic processing versus generation.
 Although both environments perform similarly, the Kubernetes cluster provides horizontal scalability, enabling the execution of an increased number of scenarios in parallel when needed.